stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/troubleshoot.md

 ## How to submit a successful support request

 If you're facing issues you can't figure out, we're here to help.
-Feel free to email us at research-computing-support@stanford.edu, but please keep the following points in mind to ensure a timely and relevant response to your support requests.
+Feel free to email us at srcc-support@stanford.edu, but please keep the following points in mind to ensure a timely and relevant response to your support requests.